Ryuzen0x1/cs50-All/README.md

 # CS50-All
+This is CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming. <br>
 The journey of CS50 and Artificial Intelligence with Python in a single repo.
 Hoping for consistency.

 ## 📌 Disclaimer